No Products in the Cart

 These fur trappers often traversed the far-northern plains during the Arctic summers, when humid heat could exceed 100º F, and thick clouds of mosquitoes made it hard to breathe.
 Each man had to be able to carry at least one 90-pound “piece” of Pemmican.
 Stefansson cites the journal of one of these trappers, a Vermont-born 22-year-old named Daniel Harmon.
 From August 3, 1800: “Pimican (sic) is a very palatable, nourishing and healthy food; and on it, our Voyagers subsist, while travelling in this country.”

-When describing the foodstuff for the journey, he wrote: “Of all foods that I am acquainted with, Pemmican is the only one that, under appropriate conditions, a man can eat twice a day for 365 days in a year and have the last mouthful taste as good as the first… Pemmican is an absolute sine qua non.”
+When describing the foodstuff for the journey, Peary wrote: “Of all foods that I am acquainted with, Pemmican is the only one that, under appropriate conditions, a man can eat twice a day for 365 days in a year and have the last mouthful taste as good as the first… Pemmican is an absolute sine qua non.”

 See?
 It’s really not that crazy to eat only Pemmican, for 30 days.
-Fur trappers, for over a century, ate only Pemmican for months on end, while performing daily feats of strength in the most strenuous conditions imaginable.
+Fur trappers, for over a century, ate only Pemmican for months on end, while performing epic feats of strength in the most strenuous conditions imaginable.

 But I didn’t want to take history’s word for it.
-After all, those explorers almost seemed like a different breed of human.
+After all, those explorers almost seem like a different breed of human.
 I’m a pretty strong backpacker, but I don’t even want to imagine carrying 90 pounds of solid Pemmican on my back, in 100º heat.
-I’m a normal specimen.
+I’m a normal modern specimen.
 So I felt that I needed to test whether I would thrive on Pemmican as much as the fur trappers did, eating their diet.

-Completeness is one of the main selling points of Pemmican (along with non-perishability and nutrient-density).
-If I thrived during my attempt, then I would keep claiming that Pemmican is, indeed, a complete food.
+If I could thrive while eating only Pemmican, then I would keep claiming that Pemmican is, indeed, a complete food.
 On the other hand, if I suffered poor health because of the diet, or couldn’t stomach it, or had some serious nutritional deficiency, then I would stop calling Pemmican “complete.”

-And so, on a sunny September morning, I walked out of the blood-test lab and ate breakfast: a 4-ounce bar of Steadfast Pemmican.
+And so, on a sunny September morning, I walked out of the blood-test lab and ate breakfast: a 4-ounce bar of pure Pemmican.
 And then I had another one for second-breakfast, and another one for lunch, and another one for dinner.